Are you tired of having your rental applications rejected? It can be discouraging, but don’t lose hope.

 Additionally, competition for rental properties can play a role in application rejection.

 Rental applications – Tips to consider:

-- Include your 100 points of identification (ID).
-This could be things like your passport, your driver’s licence, payslips, bank statements, Centrelink statements or even your Medicare details.
+- Provide 100 points of identification such as passport, driver’s licence, payslips, bank statements, Centrelink statements, or Medicare details

 How much do you know about your tenancy history?